 Practical Implementation Guide

 The final phase involves managing drafting and conducting the Viva Voce.
 Require modular submissions, not a single 4,000-word draft.
 Read the complete draft once, providing feedback on structure and argument, not copy-editing.
-Conclude with the Viva Voce, allowing the student to reflect on their process.
+Conclude with the Viva Voce, allowing the learner to reflect on their process.

 Teachers give learners a timeline with reflection session dates and draft deadlines.
 Learners then add these deadlines to their calendars and set reminders.
 This helps create a professional learning environment (Zimmerman, 1990).